 8. Family dinner, Udaipur

-An amazing part of any foreign holiday is connecting with a new culture.
+A fantastic part of any foreign holiday is connecting with a new culture.
 One of the best ways to do that is to interact with local people.
 In Udaipur, you and your children and enjoy a friendly dinner at a family home, for a warm and authentic insight into the local way of life.
 Enrich the experience by arriving early for a private cooking class with your host, before sitting down to enjoy the meal you’ve prepared, together.
-The family have two young children of their own – a girl and a boy – who can discuss their favourite music, school subjects and hobbies with your child(ren).
+The family have two young children of their own – a girl and a boy – who can discuss their favourite music, school subjects and hobbies with your children.

 9. Boat ride on Lake Pichola, Udaipur